Earth, Wind & Fire: Earth, Wind & Fire

 imply imitation, for Earth, Wind and Fire are just that...Any further critical analysis is unwarranted and my only other comment at this point is go out and buy this record and keep your eyes and ears open to Earth, Wind and Fire."
 Bob Talbert of the Detroit Free Press, with praise wrote, "I'm not sure what to call this group.
 Afro-gospel-jazz-blues-rock?
-Must there be a label?...could be a forerunner of musical styles-sort of a Black Blood, Sweat and Tears or Chicago.
+Must there be a label?...could be a forerunner of musical styles-sort of a black Blood, Sweat and Tears or Chicago.
 BS&T with soul maybe".

 Sweet Sweetback's Baadassss Song

-EWF then solely performed on the soundtrack of Melvin Van Peebles 1971 feature film Sweet Sweetback's Baadasssss Song.
+EWF then performed on the soundtrack of Melvin Van Peebles 1971 feature film Sweet Sweetback's Baadasssss Song.
 The soundtrack, entirely composed by Van Peebles, was released in June 1971 on Stax Records.
 Ian McCann of udiscovermusic.com found "Today, though, you couldn't find a record, soundtrack, or otherwise, as freewheelin' and funky as this."
 Jamie Atkins of Record Collector also proclaimed the soundtrack is "Well worth checking out...(where their) hippified psych soul...crossed over into relentless, harder-edged funk."
 The album reached No. 13 on the Billboard Top R&B Albums chart.

 The Need of Love

 In November 1971, EWF's second album, titled The Need of Love, was issued.
 The LP got to No. 35 on the Billboard Top Soul Albums chart.
 Bruce Lindsay of Jazz Journal said "as evidence of a tight, stylish, band in the early stages of its career this is a worthwhile album".
-Al Rudis of The Chicago Sun-Times wrote "Their second album, The Need of Love again displays some unusual music that might be called avant garde were it not so melodic and entrancing.
+Al Rudis of the Chicago Sun-Times wrote "Their second album, The Need of Love again displays some unusual music that might be called avant garde were it not so melodic and entrancing.
 The nine-member group mixes excellent jazzy instrumentals with harmony singing and chanting, some big band sounds and some free-form parts as well as solid soul beats.
 It all works beautifully, and while the elements of Earth, Wind and Fire aren't new, this mixture of them is a unique sound".

 A single from the album called "I Think About Lovin' You" reached No. 44 on the Billboard Hot Soul Songs chart.

 The band became popular on college campuses, although some members started to become restless and the band eventually split.
 With only Verdine left, Maurice decided to re-form the group.

 During 1972, Maurice added vocalist Helena Davis, Ronnie Laws on the flute and saxophone, rhythm guitarist Roland Bautista, keyboardist Larry Dunn, vocalist Philip Bailey and percussionist Ralph Johnson.
 Davis was soon replaced by Jessica Cleaves, a former member of the R&B group The Friends of Distinction.

 The band successfully auditioned for managers Bob Cavallo and Joe Ruffalo.
 Cavallo's management of John Sebastian led to a series of gigs as his opening act.
 A performance at New York's Rockefeller Center introduced EWF to Clive Davis, then-President of Columbia Records.
 Davis was impressed and bought their contract from Warner Bros.
 Wissert went along with the band.